AndrewWPhillips/eggql/README.md

 }
 ```

 Since R2-D2 is a droid you get the `primaryFunction` field.
-Now use a differeny episode as the query parameter, as below.
+Now use a different episode as the query parameter, as below.

 Note that rather than changing the query in this way it is good practice to "parameterize" any parts that might change using variables - see [GraphQL Variables](https://graphql.org/learn/queries/#variables).
 But that's outside the scope of this tutorial.